saah13/TestBuildkite/README.md

 [![Add to Buildkite](https://buildkite.com/button.svg)](https://buildkite.com/new)

-This repository is an example [Buildkite](https://buildkite.com/) pipeline to help new users understand how pipelines work.

 The pipeline is platform agnostic, which means it can run on any infrastructure.
 Its behavior is defined in [.buildkite/pipeline.yml](.buildkite/pipeline.yml), including steps to build, test, and deploy.
 These steps describe launching a shiny new rocket to the moon. 🚀🌕

 ## Create a pipeline